madsborup/madsborup/src/projects/ropå.md

 ### Case

 Montem has been developing city probes and would like to offer IoT-based services in the future.
 In order to design meaningful interactions with the probes, Montem would like to follow a human-centric approach to prevent IoT systems from being purely technology driven.
 This case is part of a larger project aiming for transparency and sustainability, allowing citizens to interpret their everyday environment and react to changes in air quality - information and understanding is a key parameter in changing behaviours.

-The project should involve designing user interfaces and information visualisations for city probe stakeholders (citizens, administrators, researchers).
+### App

+RoPå allows users to talk to Monti, the collective mind of all Montem's probes.
+By giving information such as current mental state, users get suggestions from Monti about nice locations in the city, based on data from Montem's probes.

 ![](../assets/images/projects/ropaa/monti_app.png)